 - Vegan formula

 Avène Hydrance Light Hydrating Emulsion

 Imagine if your moisturizer could blot oil away.
 Well, there’s no need to imagine—just pick up this lightweight formula from Avène.
 “It also has oil-blotting capabilities and helps reduce excess oil, so it simultaneously hydrates dry skin and absorbs excess oil,” says Dr. Green.
 Plus, she adds, this lightweight formula was specially designed for sensitive skin.
 If your skin tends to get aggravated by skin-care products, you can kiss that worry goodbye, at least when it comes to this moisturizer.

 Who doesn’t want lovely skin?
 This brand makes good on its promise with an oil-free, antioxidant-packed moisturizer that helps to sop up damaging free radicals linked to aging.
 What’s in it, exactly?
 Antioxidant powerhouses vitamin C and resveratrol, as well as Dead Sea minerals.
 What’s more, a special dermatologist-developed molecule called afaLUXE helps provide proper exfoliation without drying out the skin.
 Lovely, indeed!
 Here are more anti-aging creams dermatologists trust the most.

 - Exfoliating formula

 Epionce Renewal Lite Facial Lotion

 If you’re looking to streamline your products and have your moisturizer do a little multitasking, Epionce Renewal Lite Facial Lotion is just what the dermatologist ordered—literally.
 Dr. Schlessinger often recommends this moisturizer to his patients with oily skin because it’s lightweight and can also help brighten skin and smooth wrinkles.
-Ever wonder why you always get acne when the weather cools down?
-We investigated.

 - Multitasking, lightweight formula